 |Breast Centres Network

 Breast Centres Network is the first international network of clinical centres exclusively dedicated to the diagnosis and treatment of breast cancer.
-It is a project of the European School of Oncology with the aim to promote and improve breast cancer care in Europe and throughout the world.
+It is a project created by the European School of Oncology with the aim to promote and improve breast cancer care in Europe and throughout the world.
+Since 2020, the Senologic International Society became the executive administrator of the program.

 Organisation of Multidisciplinary Breast Units is recommended by EUSOMA, Europa Donna (European Breast Cancer Coalition) and the European Parliament.
 In the US, breast center accreditation is offered by the National Accreditation Program for Breast Centers.